 Mantua is a somewhat small town located in the state of New Jersey.
 With a population of 12,573 people and two constituent neighborhoods, Mantua is the 155th largest community in New Jersey.

-Mantua is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mantua is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mantua is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Mantua who work in management occupations (14.34%), office and administrative support (14.26%), and sales jobs (9.99%).
+There are especially a lot of people living in Mantua who work in management occupations (14.68%), office and administrative support (14.13%), and sales jobs (8.17%).

 The people who call Mantua home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mantua residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Mantua include Italian, German, English, and Polish.

 The most common language spoken in Mantua is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Chinese.